Learning the value of failure

-Over the last few weeks I’ve been having some fascinating conversations about the importance of schools teaching young people – as early as age five – to see the positives of experiencing failure.
+I’ve been having some fascinating conversations recently about the importance of schools teaching young people about the positives of failure.

 My dad has always been a great believer that we learn more from failure than we do from success.
-It’s only by challenging ourselves (no matter our age) and accepting that to fail is just a part of life and a great way to learn, that we can go on to achieve great things.
+It’s only by challenging ourselves (no matter our age) and accepting that failing is a part of life and a great way to learn, that we can achieve great things.

 There’s a funny story that sums up his attitude perfectly...

-When I was 17 years old I took my driving test and thankfully, passed first time.
+When I was 17-years-old, I took my driving test and thankfully I passed first time.
 As you can imagine, I was beaming with pride and couldn’t wait to tell my parents – especially when Dad had given me my first ever lesson.

 I didn’t realise it at the time, but he was completely right.
 In the last two decades, I have learned and grown far more from the things that didn’t quite go the way I hoped or expected, than from those that were great successes.
 The earlier we learn to embrace failure as a positive rather than a negative, the healthier and happier we’ll be.